-If you’ve been keeping up with any of our recent blogs, you’ll know that Customer Experience (CX) is rapidly becoming the top priority for brands.
+If you’ve been keeping up with any of our recent blogs, you’ll know that invest in Multilingual Customer Experience (MCX) is rapidly becoming the top priority for brands.

-Operating in international markets, however, means adding another dimension to your CX strategy.
+Operating in international markets, however, means adding another dimension to your customer experience (CX) strategy.

 You’ve taken the leap and gone global; now, your customers are experiencing their journey with you from different geographical locations and with an array of native languages.
 It makes sense, then, to start investing in that all-important multilingual aspect.

 MCX: Multilingual Customer Experience is the Key to International Success

 The CSA’s 2020 edition of ‘Can’t Read, Won’t Buy’ highlighted the need for better access to information in languages other than English; their research showing that even where companies are offering multilingual options, localization is often not good enough.
 Nearly half of survey respondents said that they would leave a website when they encounter a translation problem – with 45% of those problems being bad quality content, lack of localized help and incomplete translation.

 CSA’s 2020 edition of ‘Can’t Read, Won’t Buy’

 Whilst English remains the world’s most widely spoken language, brands that rely solely on its power in the global market are missing a trick.
 For one, it’s a well-known fact that consumers prefer to purchase in their own language (and currency, for that matter).
 Sure, a proportion might go on to buy something they really need but – as the above statistics show – many won’t.